gerbera/gerbera/doc/config-clients.rst

         enabled="yes"

-This attribute defines if client overriding is enabled as a whole, possible values are ”yes” or ”no”.
+This attribute defines if client overriding is enabled as a whole.

 .. confval:: cache-threshold
    :type: :confval:`Time`